Frank Warren (promoter)

-Frank Warren (born 28 February 1952) is an English boxing manager and promoter.
-Warren and his son George own and run Queensberry Promotions.
+Frank Warren (born 28 February 1952) is an English boxing manager and promoter and the founder of Queensberry Promotions.
 Warren was also a founder of the British boxing television channel BoxNation which ran for over 11 years from 2012.

-Frank Warren has promoted and managed world champions and top ranked fighters including Naseem Hamed, Frank Bruno, Tyson Fury, Josh Warrington, Joe Calzaghe, Nigel Benn, Billy Joe Saunders, Steve Collins, Chris Eubank, Amir Khan and Ricky Hatton.
+Warren has promoted and managed world champions and top ranked fighters including Naseem Hamed, Frank Bruno, Tyson Fury, Josh Warrington, Joe Calzaghe, Nigel Benn, Billy Joe Saunders, Steve Collins, Chris Eubank, Amir Khan and Ricky Hatton.

-Early life and early career
+Career

-The son of a bookmaker, Warren trained as a solicitor's clerk with J Tickle & Co on Southampton Row in London.
+Warren was born in Islington on 28 February 1952.
+The son of a bookmaker, he trained as a solicitor's clerk with J Tickle & Co on Southampton Row in London.

-Promoter

 Warren was approached by his second-cousin Lenny McLean who having just lost a fight and wanting a rematch, could not find a promoter.
 Warren agreed to become an unlicensed promoter, getting McLean a trainer who had worked with Chris Finnegan, and made the rematch at the Rainbow Theatre, Finsbury Park.

 Warren's first licensed show was held at the Bloomsbury Crest Hotel, in London in 1980, promoting two unknown United States heavyweights.
 However, although he had arranged TV coverage, he was blocked from broadcasting the fight by the British Boxing Board of Control rules preventing first-timers from televising their first fights.
 However Warren was later given his first TV date with the BBC in a British light welterweight fight between London's champion Clinton McKenzie and Coventry contender Steve Early.

 Warren soon became a leading figure in British boxing, and since has managed some of Britain's best boxers of the last twenty five years, including 'Prince' Naseem Hamed, Nigel Benn, Joe Calzaghe, Ricky Hatton, Derek Chisora, Nicky Piper and Amir Khan.